 With statistics like that, it’s no wonder that many of the hallmarks of retirement – fewer demands on time and the loss of work’s built-in purpose and social network – produce stress for people who still have so much to offer.
 That’s why finding meaningful pursuits in retirement is so important.

-Kendra Stevens, Senior Vice President of Sales, recommends finding your passion – and points out that you’re not likely to find it in front of the TV.
+Melanie Bedell, Vice President, Sales, recommends finding your passion – and points out that you’re not likely to find it in front of the TV.
 She says to start by asking yourself what makes you happy.
 “Is it socializing?
 Volunteering?
 Spending time with family?
-Once you identify your passion,” says Stevens, “you can start looking for opportunities to embrace it.
+Once you identify your passion,” says Bedell, “you can start looking for opportunities to embrace it.
 Step one: Get off the couch.”

 Here are a few suggestions for where many older adults find meaning on the other side of a career.